Destroyeur6315/api_flask/README.md

 <br>

-There are two .csv (data_file and data_item) in the folder *data* which allows to put data in the database.
+There are two .csv (data_file and data_item) in the folder *data* which allows to add data in the database.

 <!-- GETTING STARTED -->
 ## Getting Started